junh4533/independent_study-arduino/entries/entry3.md

 ** Pins 8-14 are data pins **

-1. Ground for power
+1. Ground: power
-2. 5v for power
+2. 5v: power
-3. Display contrast control (regulated through voltage) **
+3. Vo: display contrast control (regulated through voltage) **
 4. Register select: controls where the data is being sent to (connect to PWM pin 13)
-5. Read/write: (connect to ground)
+5. Read/write: selects whether to send or retrieve data from the LCD (connect to ground)
 6. Enable: controls where in the LCD to write data to (connect to PWM pin 12)
 7. Only for 8-bit mode
 8. Only for 8-bit mode